 The Snatch is a full-body movement and can be defined as an explosive athletic discipline in which the objective is to lift the weight from lower position to an overhead position in one continuous movement.

 The Snatch is included in the Olympic programme and is performed with an Olympic Barbell.
 The same is included in CrossFit, this has become the most common Snatch implement and style, but the Snatch can be performed with different implements and in different styles.

 The benefits of the snatch are:

 speed, power, mobility, strength, and cardiovascular ability.

-If you go to Wikipedia (wikipedia sucks btw) there is only one explanation of the Snatch, and that is the Snatch with the Olympic Barbell, however there plenty of implements you can snatch with, the second most used implement for the Snatch is the Kettlebell.
+If you go to Wikipedia (wikipedia sucks btw) there is only one explanation of the Snatch, and that is the Snatch with the Olympic Barbell, however there are plenty of other implements you can snatch with, the second most used implement for the Snatch is the Kettlebell.
 Any implement going up from lower position directly to overhead position in one continuous explosive movement is a Snatch, it’s one step up from the Clean which ends at chest level.